CMPSMayeaux/PyMeasurementConverter/README.md

 # PyMeasurementConverter
-A simple Python Measurement Converter
+A simple Python Measurement Converter made as a submission for a college course assignment.